 This post, featuring delicious Pork Chops in White Wine Cream Sauce with Seared Mushrooms and Bacon Bits is sponsored by Farm Promise, a company that produces all natural no-antibiotics-ever pork.

-This is a low-carb, easy to prepare and flavorful dish that combines: boneless pork chops, white wine, garlic, herbs and cream.
+This is a low-carb, easy to prepare and flavorful dish that combines: boneless pork chops, white wine, garlic, herbs, and cream.
 It can be ready in as little as 30 minutes.

 When I was growing up back in Poland pork was a staple of my diet.
 In fact, I think that pork is the most popular type of meat in Poland.
 Every Sunday, you’d hear the chorus of moms banging their pork cutlets in the kitchen to tenderize it for breaded cutlets.

 This was the most popular way of preparing pork for kids.
 This seemed to be a win for moms and kids alike.
-Reason being, because they’re delicious and nutritious – lean protein is an excellent protein choice for a balance diet that every kid (and adult for that matter) needs.
+Reason being, because they’re delicious and nutritious – lean protein is an excellent protein choice for a balanced diet that every kid (and adult for that matter) needs.

-As an adult I’ve extended my appreciation of pork beyond just breaded cutlets.
-Yet, because of this love for breaded pork cutlets I’ve developed a special relationship with pork chops.
+As an adult, I’ve extended my appreciation of pork beyond just breaded cutlets.
+Yet, because of this love for breaded pork cutlets, I’ve developed a special relationship with pork chops.
 And it’s because of this reason that I’ve decided to use boneless pork chops in this amazing recipe for pork chops in white wine cream sauce.

 You’ll see, the addition of sautéed mushrooms and bacon bits really elevate this dish.
-These sautéed mushrooms reminds me of the ones my mom used to make.
+These sautéed mushrooms remind me of the ones my mom used to make.
 And bacon…let’s be frank here, everything tastes better with bacon.